 At its core, a labor union is simply a group of workers who band together to negotiate with business owners over pay and working conditions.
 Unions can represent workers in a particular field or workers across different fields who do similar kinds of work.
 Unions also play a role in politics, pushing for policies that improve the lives of all workers in the country.

 If you can’t afford to do that, you’re pretty much out of options.
 Because you’re only one person, you don’t have much leverage to bargain with the boss.
-After all, he has plenty of other workers, so the threat of losing you isn’t a big deal to him.
+After all, employers have plenty of other workers, so the threat of losing one isn’t a big deal.